How to create and manage scorecards

 1. None: There’s no AI support for the question.

 2. Get answer by AI: Gong AI looks in the call transcript and suggests an answer.
 Scorers can keep the answer suggested by Gong, or change it.
-This For tips on how write questions that Gong AI answers accurately, see Gong AI for scoring.
+For tips on how to write questions that Gong AI answers accurately, see Gong AI for scoring.

 3. Use smart trackers to locate the relevant parts of the call: Choose a smart tracker that helps find parts in the call where the question's concept was mentioned.
 Learn more about smart trackers